 There are many Alzheimer’s Care options, but they are not one size fits all.
 Who you choose is a significant factor in determining the quality of care you and your loved one receive.
 Choosing the right care team can make to all the difference.
 Tender Loving Care Senior Residence is unique in that they have Geriatrics trained MD & RN who are highly knowledgeable and experienced in managing Alzheimer’s and Dementia patients.
 The MD & RN provide hands on care to each resident on a regular basis.
 They personally oversee & train their staff & are available day & night to assist with un expected issues or emergencies.
 They have daily communication with the staff and provide the needed support to the staff and families which promotes continuity and improves quality of care.
 TLCSR is a great value and provides the needed skill, training & leadership of a geriatrician in a small, personal, community Residential Care Home setting.

-DEFINITION Alzheimer’s is a progressive disorder of the brain that negatively impacts memory, problem solving skills and behaviors.
+DEFINITION Alzheimer’s Disease is a progressive disorder of the brain that negatively impacts memory, problem solving skills and behaviors.
 The symptoms progress over time impacting the ability to perform daily activities.
 Alzheimer’s Disease is only one type of Dementia.
 Dementia is a general heading that includes; Alzheimer’s type Dementia, Pic’s Type Dementia, Dementia with Lewy bodies, Alcohol Dementia, and Parkinson-Dementia and what might be the most common type of Dementia, Vascular Dementia which is from TIA’s or Strokes.

 The fact is they all share the same clinical signs and symptoms; progressive cognitive impairment, memory loss, paranoia, delusions and or lack of insight and judgment.
 There are some pathologic differences in how the brain is affected but, in most cases, the cause is multi factorial with many types of brain pathology occurring as people age.
 Young people tend to have single type pathology, but in general, seniors tend to have a mixed picture which makes any one label-less reliable.